 One year and two months ago, I posted an Instagram story asking people to swap postcards with me.

 It seems ridiculous in retrospect.
-The Philippine postal system is unreliable at best, and postcards aren’t the sturdiest things.
+Friends in the US and Europe will be fine, but the Philippine postal system is unreliable at best, and postcards aren’t the sturdiest things.
 Most people don’t even know where their local post office is.
 And how much does it actually cost to send mail overseas?

 But I asked anyway.
 It gave me something to do, and space to hope for keepsakes that lived outside the internet.
 Mostly, I remind myself that it’s a good excuse to write postcards — a process that’s meditative and soothing, never mind what happens after I drop the cards in the mail.